Trototoo/SpeakEase/README.md

 # SpeakEase Project

-AnswerAndQuestions is a platform for coworkers for easier interaction with each other.
+SpeakEase is a platform for coworkers for easier interaction with each other.
 The app integrates with Firebase for user authentication, data storage, and image storage.

 ## Prerequisites